DuckzCantFly/Random-Scripts/README.md

 	* termdown
 	* lolcat *so it looks less boring*
 	* paplay

 ## lim
-waraper for less with proper word wraping
+Waraper for less with proper word wraping

 ## sfs
-wraper for sshfs that lets you quickly mount and unmount remote known file systems quickly
+Wraper for sshfs that lets you quickly mount and unmount known remote file systems quickly
 ### usage
 	no argument, start/restart all remote file systems
 	-k kill running remote file systems and unmount them
 	$1,$2,$n add new remote file system listed in ~/.ssh/config
+### Requires:
+	* sshfs
+	* procps-ng